peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* Less than 0, if this value is less than the other object; or 0, if both values are equal; or greater than 0, if this value is less than the other object or if the other object is null.
+* A negative number, if this value is less than the other object; or 0, if both values are equal; or a positive number, if this value is less than the other object or if the other object is null.
+This implementation returns a positive number if.

-**Throws:**

-* <code>java.lang.IllegalArgumentException</code> - An internal error occurred.

 ### CompareToIgnoreTags
     public int CompareToIgnoreTags​(CBORObject other)